A-Canelo/Insect-inspired-image-recognition-CNN/README.md

 - **data** folder contains the pattern dataset file with 3000 images for training and other with 300 for testing, labeled as (Collision, Rectangle, Square).
 It also contains the training results for each model.
 - **deployment** folder contains the codes for the deployment of the *FlyDrosNet* on *ai-deck* GAP8, and autonomous flight algorithm on STM32.
 - **images** folder contains the images used in this readme file.
 - **models** folder contains the 3 models compared in this work each with a training framework, which generates the weights .h5 file and also the quantized TFlite model.
 It also generates the .mat files with the results of the training performance.
+The file *performance_comparison.py* plots the results.
 - **weights** folder contains the pre-trained weights of *FlyDrosNet* as .h5, and .tflite file for the quantized version.